Las Vegas Drug Paraphernalia Possession Defense Attorney

 Additionally, under NRS 453.566, an individual can be charged with unlawful possession of drug paraphernalia of they use or possess with the intent to use drug paraphernalia in order to introduce a controlled substance into the human body.

 Examples of drug paraphernalia in Las Vegas can include:

-- Kits used for drug cultivation,
+- Kits used for drug cultivation, such as marijuana

 - Kits used for drug manufacturing,

 - Drug testing equipment,